tams-cso/roommate-rumble-frontend/README.md

 1. Create a branch off of master.
 2. Make the changes specified in the issue.
 3. As you go along, push the branch and continue to make updates.
-4. Open a pull request with `[WIP]` (work in progress) in the title, describing the changes you've made.
+4. Open a pull request with `[WIP]` (work in progress) in the title, following the pull request template.
 5. When you're done, request a PR review by tagging the CSO team and we'll get your changes reviewed and approved as soon as possible.
 If any of this is confusing to you, just ask a CSO exec and we'll help you get set up!